Bat: Social structure

-Bats may roost solitarily or in colonies; Mexican free-tailed bats roost in the millions while the hoary bat (Lasiurus cinereus) is mostly solitary, aside from mothers with young.
+Bats may roost solitarily or in colonies; Mexican free-tailed bats roost in the millions, while the hoary bat (Lasiurus cinereus) is mostly solitary, aside from mothers with young.
 Living in large colonies lessens the risk to an individual of predation.
 Temperate bat species may swarm at hibernation sites as autumn approaches.
 This may serve to guide young to these sites, signal reproduction in adults and allow adults to breed with those from other groups.

-Several species have a fission-fusion social structure, where large numbers of bats congregate in one roosting area, along with breaking up and mixing of subgroups.
+Several species have a fission-fusion social structure, where large numbers of bats congregate in one roosting area, along with the breaking up and mixing of subgroups.
 Within these societies, long-term relationships form despite the fluidity of grouping.
 Some of these relationships consist of matrilineally related females and their dependent offspring.
-Food sharing and mutual grooming is known to occur in species like the common vampire bat (Desmodus rotundus).
-Homosexual fellatio has been observed in the Bonin flying fox (Pteropus pselaphon) and the Indian flying fox (Pteropus medius), though the function and purpose of this behaviour is not clear.
+Food sharing and mutual grooming are known to occur in species like the common vampire bat (Desmodus rotundus).